Skip to main content

 Docker Compose installation

-Before installing Wave, you require the following infrastructure components:
+Before installing Wave, you need the following infrastructure components:

 • PostgreSQL instance - Version 12, or higher